MyannaHarris/vim/README.md

 # vim
 Copy of .vimrc

-mouse=a
-----makes copy/paste be clicking the scrolling wheel instead of right-clicking.
+mouse=a ---- makes copy/paste be clicking the scrolling wheel instead of right-clicking.